 In the case of Public Transport Operators, Employee Bus Services primarily serve Bus Captains and operate during the early morning hours (12 am to 5 am).
 They are a means of getting to and from work when public transport ceases operating for the day.

-Some Employee Bus Services run during the daytime as Ferry Services, connecting otherwise-inaccessible bus depots to various transport nodes.
+Some Employee Bus Services run during the daytime as Ferry Services, connecting bus depots to various transport nodes.

 |Route||Plies between bus depots and housing estates/dormitories/bus interchanges|

 |Operator||All Public Transport Operators|

 |Fleet||Any available bus, usually single-deck buses|

 All Public Transport Operators operate Employee Bus Services.
 SBS Transit ones are numbered with the prefix “EB”, followed by a number.
 The exact number of EB services is unknown, but the lowest and highest numbers spotted so far are EB1 and EB55.
 Some EB routes have letter suffixes to them.

 SMRT Buses refers to these services as Worker’s Transport and are numbered with the prefix “WT”, followed by a number, starting from 1 and ascending in numerical order.
 The exact number of WT services are unknown, but service numbers as high as WT26 have been spotted.